Vascular Related Erectile Dysfunction – Does it Respond to Treatment?

-Specialists choose medications in dependence to the factors, which precipitate the disorder.
+Specialists choose medications depending on these factors, which precipitate the disorder.
 As a rule, doctors offer the following ED medications:

 - Medications that promote phosphodiesterase blocking.
 These medications are called PDE5 inhibitors.
 The most well-known PDE5 inhibitor is Viagra.
 Its leading active ingredient is Sildenafil.

-It doesn’t elevate the pathological factor of the disease but it enhances the blood circulation in the pelvic organs and enhances erection.
-Besides, most patients mark that after taking Viagra pills their sexual intercourses last longer and the orgasms are brighter.
-Some people don’t like that these pills don’t work without sexual excitement but it’s an essential condition of full-fledged coitus.
+It doesn’t alleviate the pathological factor of the disease, but it enhances the blood circulation in the pelvic organs and enhances the erection.
+Besides, most patients note that after taking Viagra pills their sexual intercourse lasts longer and the orgasms are sharper.
+Some people don’t like that these pills don’t work without sexual excitement but this is an essential condition of full-fledged coitus.

 - Anticonvulsive (spasmolytic) drugs, which improve the blood flow into the cavernous bodies of male organs.

-If it happens that therapeutic intervention was unsuccessful, doctors recommend to rely on surgery.
+If it happens that therapeutic intervention was unsuccessful, doctors recommend to move next to surgery.
 Surgical treatment options involve remodeling of the penis albuginea and the vessels of cavernous bodies.
 It must be remembered that the treatment can be prescribed only by a doctor who knows the peculiarities of each method used.